₹24.5

 Take it preferably with food to avoid stomach upset or as advised by the doctor.
 Swallow whole with a glass of water.

-The most common side effects of Mucoresp Oral Drops are nausea, taste change, and numbness in the mouth, tongue, and throat.
-These side effects are usually mild and temporary and resolve as your body adjusts to the medication.
+The most common side effects of Mucoresp Oral Drops include nausea, changes in taste, and numbness in the mouth, tongue, and throat.
+These side effects are usually mild and temporary, resolving as your body adjusts to the medication.
 However, if any side effects persist or worsen, you must consult your doctor for proper guidance and care.

 Mucoresp Oral Drops is usually not recommended during breastfeeding; it may be excreted in breast milk and cause adverse effects in the baby.